Category Archives: based on a book

 “Wilson” Trailer

-Directed by Craig Johnson and after watching the trailer, I had a pleasant laugh.
+Directed by Craig Johnson, and after watching the trailer, I had a pleasant laugh.
 Wilson may prove to be hilarious.
 The poster is not all that engaging because it shows two men at a urinal—big deal.

 The trailer is hopeful.
 Lauren Dern has proved quite the actress of late.
-In the Fault in Our Stars and Wild, she played a mother, while in Wilson, she plays and wife and an uncaring mom.
+In The Fault in Our Stars and Wild, she played a mother, while in Wilson, she plays and wife and an uncaring mom.

 Woody Harrelson stars as Wilson, a lonely, neurotic, and hilariously honest middle-aged cynic who reunites with his estranged wife, played by Laura Dern and gets a shot at happiness when he learns he has a teenage daughter, played by Isabella Amara.
 He has never met.
 In his uniquely outrageous and slightly twisted way, he sets out to connect with her.

-Based on a graphic novel of the same name, the movie expands the book’s events beyond its single-page graphic novel style vignettes.
-The characters develop further by filling in the blanks, and the characters are flawed.
-With that, the movie might be worth a watch if you like funny, making fun of people’s tragic lives.
+Based on the graphic novel of the same name, the movie expands on the book’s events beyond its single-page vignette style.
+The characters develop further as they fill in the blanks, and they are flawed.
+With that, the movie might be worth a watch if you like funny movies that make fun of people’s tragic lives.

 Baldwin Voices “The Boss Baby”